mviereck/microscopy-tools/README.md

 ## fusewizard

 GUI frontend for image foto stacking with enfuse.
-In development, beta stage, useable.
+In development, beta stage.

 Provides:
  - Image preprocessing with imagemagick to enhance contrast and sharpiness.